AK-Khan02/Machine-Learning-Projects/Kaggle Competitions/LLM Science Exam/READ ME.md

-### Professional Summary of the Machine Learning Project

 #### Project Goal:
 The primary objective of this project is to develop a robust machine learning pipeline to analyze and predict correct answers for a set of science-based multiple-choice questions.
 This task is part of the Kaggle LLM Science Exam competition, which challenges participants to design algorithms capable of accurately determining the correct answer from a set of options.